Careers

 Life at Lenczner Slaght

 At Lenczner Slaght, our articling and summer students play a vital role in the day-to-day life of our firm.
-Working alongside our lawyers at all stages of the litigation process, students draft pleadings and factums, prepare motion records and conduct legal research.
-Articling students attend court on opposed and unopposed motions, trials, appeals, arbitrations and other hearings.
-All students meet with clients and witnesses, attend examinations for discovery, take on small claims court files for our clients and regularly accompany lawyers to every level of court, as well as to various tribunals.
+Students work alongside our lawyers at all stages of the litigation process and will draft pleadings and factums, prepare motion records, and conduct legal research.
+Articling students attend court on opposed and unopposed motions, trials, appeals, arbitrations, and other hearings.
+All students meet with clients and witnesses, attend out of court examinations, and regularly accompany lawyers to every level of court and various tribunals.

 The Social Network

-Because Lenczner Slaght remains a relatively small and close-knit firm, students quickly become part of the professional and social fabric of the office.
-The collegial atmosphere is reinforced by a regular cycle of informal events designed to help everyone get to know each other a little better outside of work.
-Our organized social activities include a summer celebration, champagne reception and our end-of-year Holiday Party.
-We also host a barbecue for our summer and articling students, and throughout the year we organize pub nights, bowling tournaments and other gatherings.
+Because Lenczner Slaght is a close-knit firm, students quickly become part of the professional and social fabric of the office.
+The collegial atmosphere is reinforced by a regular cycle of informal events designed to help everyone get to know each other outside of work.
+Our organized firm social activities include a summer celebration, champagne reception, and our end-of-year Holiday Party.
+We also host a barbecue for our summer and articling students, and throughout the year we organize pub nights, bowling tournaments, and other gatherings.

-Once a month, the lawyers, students and senior administrative staff come together for a delicious lunch.
+Once a month, our lawyers, students, clerks, and directors come together for a delicious “litigation lunch”.
 With no agenda or speakers, it's simply a chance to catch up on what is going on with your colleagues and often to engage in lively debate about the law.
 In the same spirit, lawyers regularly invite students out for lunch, coffee or dinner.
 Impromptu events are also often organized to celebrate good news, or just to break up a long winter.

 Professional Development & Mentoring

-Lenczner Slaght provides an orientation and training program for all students during their first week at the firm.
+Lenczner Slaght provides an orientation and training program for all students during their first two weeks at the firm.
 We introduce our perspective on the practice of law, with content ranging from an overview of the life of an action to more in-depth discussions of motions, examinations for discovery, undertakings and other litigation building blocks.
-We also focus on more specific practical topics, such as starting your research project, adding value to a client file and developing your professional "survival skills" – with presentations from firm lawyers at every level.
+We also focus on specific practical tasks, such as starting your research project, adding value to a client file and developing your professional "survival skills" – with presentations from firm lawyers at every level.

 Mentoring – Formal and Informal